theochem/chemtools/doc/tech_dev.rst

      pip install --user --upgrade sphinxcontrib-bibtex

-The Sphinx Read-The-Docs theme customized for ChemTools can be obtained by cloning the repository as a submodule from ChemTools parent directory:
+The Sphinx Read-The-Docs theme as well as Sphinx Gallery customized for ChemTools can be obtained by cloning the repository as a submodule from ChemTools parent directory:

 .. code-block:: bash

-   git submodule update --init doc/_themes/sphinx_rtd_theme
+   git submodule update --init doc/_themes/sphinx_rtd_theme git submodule update --init doc/sphinxext/sphinx-gallery

 Also, make sure that the :ref:`examples files are downloaded <usr_lfs_installation>`.